-Seasonal Employee: An employee who is hired for a specific job and/or for a specified period of time not to exceed 1000 hours in a calendar year.
+Seasonal Employee: An employee who is hired for a specific job and/or for a specified period of time not to exceed 1,000 hours in a calendar year.

 Hourly Employee: An employee who is paid by the hour.
-An hourly employee is generally paid overtime for hours worked in excess of forty (40)
+An hourly employee is generally paid overtime for hours worked in excess of forty (40) hours per workweek.

-hours per workweek.
-Such an employee receives a "wage".
+Such an employee receives a "wage."

 Salaried Employee: An employee who is paid a set rate for the pay period.
-Such an employee receives a "salary".
+Such an employee receives a "salary."

-Exempt Employee: An employee who is not entitled to overtime compensation for hours worked in excess of forty (40) hours in any given work week.
+Exempt Employee: An employee who is not entitled to overtime compensation for work in excess of forty (40) hours in any given work week.

-Non-Exempt Employee: An employee who is entitled to compensation at the rate of one and one half (1.5) times his regular hourly pay for all hours worked in excess of forty (40) hours in any given work week

-(except as provided otherwise in this Manual).
+Nonexempt Employee: An employee who is entitled to compensation at the rate of one and onehalf (1.5) times his regular hourly pay for all hours worked in excess of forty (40) hours in any given work week (except as provided otherwise in this manual).